spericas/helidon-mcp/docs/mcp/README.md

 ### Tool

-`Tools` enable models to interact with external systems, such as querying databases, calling APIs, or performing computations.
-To define a tool, specify its name, description, input schema, and business logic.
+`Tools` enable models to interact with external systems: for example, by querying databases, calling APIs, or performing computations.
+To define a tool, provide a name, description, input schema, and business logic.
 Use the `addTool` method from the `McpServerFeature` builder to register it with the server.
 The name and description help LLMs understand its purpose.
-The schema, written according to
-[JSON Schema Specification](https://json-schema.org/specification), defines the expected input format.
+The schema, written according to [JSON Schema Specification](https://json-schema.org/specification), defines the expected input format.
 The business logic is implemented in the `process` method and uses `McpRequest` to access inputs.

 #### Interface